ROBOTIS-GIT/emanual/docs/en/platform/openmanipulator_pro/ros_controller_package.md

 # [[ROS] Controller Package](#ros-controller-package)

 The OpenMANIPULATOR-PRO controller provides basic manipulation of OpenMANIPULATOR-PRO.
-You can control the dynamixel of OpenMANIPULATOR-PRO and check states of OpenMANIPULATOR-PRO through [messages](/docs/en/platform/openmanipulator_pro/ros_controller_package/#message-list) of the controller.
+You can control DYNAMIXEL of OpenMANIPULATOR-PRO and check states of OpenMANIPULATOR-PRO through [messages](/docs/en/platform/openmanipulator_pro/ros_controller_package/#message-list) of the controller.

-**NOTE**:
-- This instructions has been tested on `Ubuntu 16.04` and `ROS Kinetic Kame`.
+**NOTE**: This instruction has been tested on `Ubuntu 16.04` and `ROS Kinetic Kame`.
 {: .notice--info}

 ## [Launch Controller](#launch-controller)

-Before launching the controller, Please check open_manipulator_pro_controller launch file in open_manipulator_pro_controller package.
+Before launching the controller, please check `open_manipulator_pro_controller` launch file in `open_manipulator_pro_controller` package.

 ```
 <launch>